velizar-stefanovic/fataliti/README.md

 ### FATALITI - Bookkeeping Application in Excel

-FATALITI is a bookkeeping application that contains all neccessary functionalities to keep books of your company in Serbia.
+FATALITI is a bookkeeping application that contains all necessary functionalities to keep books of your company in Serbia.

 The application contains 9 modules: